A Phase 2a Master Protocol Assessing Inebilizumab and Blinatumomab in Autoimmune Diseases

 Inclusion Criteria:

-• - Subprotocol A and B: Diagnosis of SLE and lupus nephritis (LN) according to 2019 European League Against Rheumatism and the American College of Rheumatology (ACR) classification criteria.
+• - Subprotocol A and B: Diagnosis of SLE according to 2019 European League Against Rheumatism and the American College of Rheumatology (ACR) classification criteria.

-• - Subprotocol A and B: Participant must be positive for at least one of the following autoantibodies: 1.
+• - Subprotocol A and B: Participant must be positive for at least one of the following autoantibodies at screening (performed by central laboratory) or through documented history: 1.

 Antinuclear antibodies (ANA) ≥ 1:80.
-2. Anti-double stranded deoxyribonucleic acid (anti-dsDNA) antibodies elevated to above normal range as established by central laboratory (ie, positive results) 3.
+2. Anti-double stranded deoxyribonucleic acid (anti-dsDNA) antibodies elevated to above normal range (ie, positive results) 3.
 Anti-Smith antibodies elevated to above normal (ie, positive results).

 • - Subprotocol A and B: Active, biopsy-proven, proliferative LN demonstrating class III or class IV with or without co-existing features of Class V LN according to 2018 International Society of Nephrology/Renal Pathology Society (ISN/RPS) criteria.

-• - Subprotocol A and B: Inadequate response, for lack of efficacy or intolerance after 6 months to at least 1 therapy (Subprotocol A) or 2 therapies (Subprotocol B) at the maximally tolerated doses as recommended by the Kidney Disease: Improving Global Outcomes (KDIGO) guidelines (KDIGO, 2024).
+• - Subprotocol A and B: Inadequate response, loss of response or intolerance to at least 1 therapy (Subprotocol A) or 2 therapies (Subprotocol B) at the maximally tolerated doses as recommended by the Kidney Disease: Improving Global Outcomes (KDIGO) guidelines (KDIGO, 2024).

-Inadequate response is defined as: 1.
-UPCR ≥ 1.5 mg/mg.
-2. Less than 50% of proteinuria improvement in the past 3 months.
+Inadequate response is defined as: UPCR ≥ 1.0 mg/mg.

 • - Subprotocol C: Diagnosis of RA according to the 2010 ACR/ European Alliance of Associations for Rheumatology (EULAR) classification criteria.